tianqi-wang1996/DeepRobustDroneRacing/README.md

 ```

 We view DAgger Step 1 plus DAgger Step 2 as one DAgger step.
 After you finish one DAgger step, you can test the trained network's performance by following the instructions under section Race with Trained Network.
-In our case, we found that, after three DAgger steps (DAgger_threshold increases to 1.5 m now), the trained network's performance is good enough and further repeat of DAgger step does nor improve the performance.
+In our case, we found that, after three DAgger steps (DAgger_threshold increases to 1.5 m now), the trained network's performance is good enough and further repeat of DAgger step does not improve the performance.
 You can try yours as well, maybe you'll train a better network!